Mercedes-Benz and L’Oreal join firms severing ties over Ukraine war - see full list

 Louis Tomlinson is among the solo artists who have removed Moscow from their world tours, along with artists Yungblud and Nick Cave.

-Mr Putin, his foreign minister, Sergei Lavrov, and the defence minister, Sergei Shoigu, have had their foreign assets frozen in the UK, US and EU.
+Mr Putin, Mr Lavrov and Kremlin defence minister Sergei Shoigu have had their foreign assets frozen in the UK, US and EU.

-FBS security head, Alexander Bortnikov, armed forces chief, Valery Gerasimov, and members of Russia’s security council have also been blocked from their foreign assets.
+FBS security head Alexander Bortnikov, armed forces chief Valery Gerasimov and members of Russia’s Security Council have also been blocked from accessing their foreign assets.

-The EU has imposed sanctions on all 351 members of the Duma, Russia’s parliament and the UK has also said they would sanction members of the Duma and the Federation Council.
+The EU has imposed sanctions on 351 members of the Duma, while the UK has imposed penalties on 386.

-The UK has ordered further blocks and a freeze on transactions for five super-wealthy individuals who are close to Mr Putin, and several Russian oligarchs and their families who have businesses and homes in the UK.
+Britain has ordered further blocks and a freeze on transactions for five super-wealthy individuals who are close to Mr Putin and several Russian oligarchs and their families who have businesses and homes in the UK, the most prominent being Chelsea FC owner Roman Abramovich, Oleg Deripaska, Igor Sochin and Alexei Miller.

-Roman Abramovich, owner of Chelsea Football Club, sold his club in the first week of the invasion, but was recently targeted with an asset freeze and travel ban by the UK in a fresh wave of sanctions on Russian oligarchs on March 10.

 The Independent has a proud history of campaigning for the rights of the most vulnerable, and we first ran our Refugees Welcome campaign during the war in Syria in 2015.
 Now, as we renew our campaign and launch this petition in the wake of the unfolding Ukrainian crisis, we are calling on the government to go further and faster to ensure help is delivered.
 To find out more about our Refugees Welcome campaign, click here.
 To sign the petition click here.
 If you would like to donate then please click here for our GoFundMe page.